-Nevertheless, Adams may still have a means of exploring his method-of-execution claim in his § 1983 action challenging Ohio's lethal injection protocol.
+Adams may still have a means of exploring a method-of-execution claim in his § 1983 action challenging Ohio's lethal injection protocol.
 See In re Ohio Execution Protocol Litig., No. 2:11-CV-01016-GLF-MRA (S.D.
 Ohio) (Frost, J.).
 In Frazier v.
-Jenkins, a panel of this court denied a challenge to the constitutionality of Ohio's lethal injection protocol and explained that the claim should be pursued in a § 1983 action.
+Jenkins, a panel of this court denied relief in a habeas challenge to the constitutionality of Ohio's administration of its lethal injection protocol-a challenge to the procedure, not a per se challenge to lethal injection-and explained that the claim should be pursued in a § 1983 action.
 770 F.3d 485, 505 (6th Cir.
 2014), cert. denied, 135 S. Ct.
 2859 (2015).
-As in Frazier, Adams's constitutional challenge can be explored within his ongoing § 1983 action. "[I]n order to obtain relief from his sentence, [Adams] would first have to gather facts showing that Ohio is unable to administer lethal injection in a constitutionally permissible manner.
+As in Frazier, Adams's constitutional challenge to Ohio's protocol can be explored within his ongoing § 1983 action. "[I]n order to obtain relief from his sentence, [Adams] would first have to gather facts showing that Ohio is unable to administer lethal injection in a constitutionally permissible manner.
 And this is precisely the type of discovery that [Adams] can pursue in his § 1983 litigation."
 Scott, 760 F.3d at 512.